Ethics, Politics, and Democracy

 Interdisciplinary discussion of the normative underpinnings of political governance from Ancient Mesopotamia to modern America

-This volume examines continuities and change in the normative underpinnings of both ancient and modern practices of political governance, public duties, private virtues, and personal rights and responsibilities.
-As such, it stands at the multi-disciplinary intersection between the practice of democratic citizenship and the exercise of political ethics.
-Interlinked chapters address law and morality in history, from Ancient Mesopotamia and Enlightenment Europe to modern America; the new millennium's scientific and technological transformations; evolving links among different systems of belief; and complex ethical issues in domestic and international democratic governance, in varying contexts, across today's globalizing world.
+This volume examines continuities and change in the normative underpinnings of both ancient and modern practices of political governance, public duties, private virtues, and personal responsibilities.
+As such, it stands at the cross-disciplinary intersection between the practice of democratic citizenship and the exercise of political ethics.
+Contributors address law and morality in history, from Ancient Mesopotamia and Enlightenment Europe to modern America and the new millennium's scientific and technological transformations; the links among different systems of belief; and complex ethical issues in domestic and international democratic governance in the context of today's globalized world.